 This paper discusses old and existings designs.
 Furthermore, engineering and client requirements have presented along with the House of Quality matrix.
 Then, few designs have been generated and out of those designs one design has been selected on the basis of the Pugh Chart result.
 From the Pugh Chart the design which has been finalized is a customized design which has a game zone area and a targeted wall.
 Slingshot is used to hit the target by throwing the ball at it.
+According to the wonder factory, we have to make it as safe as we could because our customer is children's between 8-12 years old.

-Figure 0: Wonder Factory Logo [1]
+Figure 0: Wonder Factory Logo [12]